tiberlab/tibercad/manual/Sphinx/Theory/Dsc.rst

     \end{eqnarray}

-From the chemical path we can get a formula for the interface recombination (considering that the flrst chemical reaction is the slow process):
+From the chemical path we can get a formula for the interface recombination (considering that the first chemical reaction is the slow process):

 ..  math::
     :nowrap: